-Unsafe act should be noticed as early as possible and removed just after it is noticed.
-Purpose should be of removing injury, to prevent recurrence and not to punish any individual.
+The unsafe act should be noticed as early as possible and removed just after it is noticed.
+The purpose should be of removing injury, to prevent recurrence and not to punish any individual.

 Workers should be properly observed for their unsafe act by seeing their selection and use of-

 - The position of their standing and working.

 - Tools and equipment including hand tools, power tools, lifting tools, PPE, FFE, etc.